connect-group/terraform-aws-rds-finalsnapshot/modules/rds_snapshot_maintenance/README.md

 This module will generate a final_snapshot_identifier: this is the name of the snapshot which will be created when the database or cluster is destroyed.

-This module will also generate a snapshot_identifier if this is not the `first_run`, which identifies the snapshot to restore the database from.
+This module will also generate a snapshot_identifier if a previous final snapshot does not exist (typically, the first time the database is created)`, which identifies the previous final snapshot to restore the database from.

-This module will also create an SSM Parameter, which acts as an alias to the last created final_snapshot.
-The SSM Parameter must exist outside of Terraform control, since it should not be destroyed; so a Lambda is used to create the SSM Parameter.

 This module also removes old final_snapshots upon successful creation of the database or cluster which it is maintaining.